regolet/mikrotikmonitoring/version2/plan.md

 # Migration Plan: Flask API + React Frontend (Hybrid Architecture)

 ## Overview
-This document outlines the migration plan from a monolithic Flask/Jinja2 webapp to a hybrid architecture using Flask for the backend API and React for the frontend UI.
-This plan ensures maintainability, scalability, and a modern user experience.
+This document outlines the migration from a monolithic Flask/Jinja2 webapp to a hybrid architecture using Flask for the backend API and React for the frontend UI.
+The migration is now fully complete, with a modern, real-time, multi-router monitoring system, robust UI/UX, and production-ready features.

 ---